matthiasblum/spino/README.md

 A micro sequencing libraries management system.

+## Running Spino

-Spino runs with Python2 and requires the MySQLdb and tornado packages.
+Spino requires Python2 and the MySQLdb and tornado packages.

 The `config.py` file has to be modified to define the directory of uploaded files (TapeStation reports, etc.).